ktorch/ktorch/docs/tensors.rst

 .. function:: tensor(ptr;dim;ind) -> value
 .. function:: tensor(ptr;flag;dim;ind) -> value

-   | Return a k value from an :ref:`api-pointer <pointers>` to a previously allocated tensor
+   | Return a k value from an :ref:`api-pointer <ptr>` to a previously allocated tensor

-   :param ptr tensor: a previously allocated :ref:`api-pointer <pointers>` to a tensor.
+   :param ptr tensor: a previously allocated :ref:`api-pointer <ptr>` to a tensor.
    :param  bool flag: an optional flag for :ref:`complex tensors <complex>` only, true to return real & imaginary parts along first dimension, false along last dimension.
    :param long dim: an optional dimension for the subsequent index.
    :param long ind: an optional index to retrieve tensor[ind] if no preceding dimension, else tensor[;;ind] if dim=2, etc..